Israeli parliament approves key part of judicial overhaul that has exposed deep fissures in society

 “No one can predict the extent of damage and social upheaval that will follow the passage of the legislation,” it said.

+Thousands of people blocked Jerusalem's main highway and gathered outside the parliament building after the vote.
+Walls and fences running the length of the street outside the Supreme Court, prime minister's office and parliament were plastered with hundreds of stickers reading “we won't service a dictator,” “democracy or rebellion” and “save Israel from Netanyahu.”
+Police tried to clear away the crowds with water cannons spraying skunk-scented water.

+Mass demonstrations also erupted in central Tel Aviv — the epicenter of months of anti-government protests.

-Earlier, demonstrators, many of whom feel the very foundations of their country are being eroded by the government’s plan, blocked a road leading up to the parliament, and big mall chains and some gas stations shuttered their doors in protest.
+Earlier, demonstrators blocked a road in Jerusalem leading up to the parliament, and big mall chains and some gas stations shuttered their doors in protest.

 Further ratcheting up the pressure on Netanyahu, thousands of military reservists have declared their refusal to serve under a government taking steps that they see as setting the country on a path to dictatorship.
 Those moves have prompted fears that the military's preparedness could be compromised.